Identifying Hazards and Communicating Risks

 2. Name and briefly describe the stages of risk assessment.

-Hazard identification: explore the environment to identify possible sources of hazard.
+Hazard identification: : inquire about occupational and environmental exposures to identify possible sources of hazard.
 In the clinical setting, a good history usually identifies possible sources.

 Risk estimation: integrate and analyse the information from the three previous steps to judge how much the hazard contributes to patient’s problem.